Richard P. Tokarski AIA, LEED AP

 Mr. Tokarski has also completed extensive renovations of existing buildings for seven Ashley Furniture HomeStore locations in New Jersey and Staten Island.
 Working with the Girl Scouts Heart of New Jersey, he has guided the process of a new Masterplan for Camp Agnes DeWitt in Hillsborough, which includes a new activities building.
 His varied experience does not end there.
 Additionally, he has assisted Irwin Lincoln-Mercury-Mazda in obtaining planning board and historical review committee approval for the expansion of their dealership and facility in Freehold Township.
-Recently, he also completed an addition and EBE program upgrades to Richard Lucas Chevrolet in Avenel.
+He also completed an addition and EBE program upgrades to Richard Lucas Chevrolet in Avenel.

 Prior to starting his career, Rick had the privilege of traveling throughout Italy, France and Switzerland, studying architecture and enhancing his formal education.
 Mr. Tokarski, his wife Joanne, and their four children reside in Brick Township.View Awards & Education